KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: Found `"node-fetch"` in file `consumptions.js`: Replace it with built-in fetch.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: Found `"node-fetch"` in file `tibber.js`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `tibber.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Timetagger by tderflinger](https://github.com/tderflinger/MMM-Timetagger)